zwleileen/emotions-word-game/README.md

 4. Invoke render()

 # Why this game
-In the book titled "How Emotions are Made: The Secret Life of the Brain" by Dr. Lisa Feldman Barrett, she states the importance of emotional granularity in developing emotional intelligence.
-Being able to accurately label our emotions and help us to better understand, regulate and communicate them.
+In the book titled "How Emotions are Made: The Secret Life of the Brain" by Dr. Lisa Feldman Barrett, she shared about the importance of emotional granularity in developing emotional intelligence.
+Being able to accurately label our emotions can help us to better understand, regulate and communicate them.
 Studies have shown that people with more vocabulary describing their emotions i.e. emotional granularity are better equipped to handle adversity.
-This game aims to make it easier for everyone to remember more granular emotions and hopefully use them in our day to day to help us understand our emotions better.
+This game aims to make it easier for everyone to remember more granular emotions and hopefully use them in our day to day.